gareth-xyz/gareth-xyz/README.md

 🔭 I’m currently focusing on:

-- web3
-- blockchain
+- web3 / blockchain / defi
-- defi
+- EVM + solidity
-- advanced algos
 - some 3d stuff

 📫 How to reach me: